• Home

 "What you must appreciate is that an average engineer in India costs about $7,000, while an average engineer in the UK would cost about $45,000 a year"

-Why is it such a problem now?
-Well the answer is it is not, the UKBA rules actually act as an incentive for companies to use ICT migrant workers in this way.
-This was recognised by the Migration Advisory Committee in a recent report to the Home Secretary where they were specific in how allowances should be treated.
+The current UKBA rules actually act as an incentive for companies to use ICT migrant workers rather than resident workers.
+This was recognised by the Migration Advisory Committee in November 2010 in a report to the Home Secretary where they were specific in how business incurred expenses should be treated.

 “In the context of limits on work related migration, consideration should also be given to awarding zero points for allowances under the PBS.